poult-lab/daily-word/english_words_ learning.md

+> enlighten: 有一种被拍马屁陈述的感觉
+>
+> **To "enlighten" is to give information or wisdom.** **To "inspire" is to motivate**.
+"Enlighten" is rarely used today.
+But an example of a correct usage is, "I didn't know about the new rules until my boss enlightened me."
+>
+> Enlighten is to show something to someone they didn't know before.
+Inspire is to show something or tell someone something that makes them want to do something.

 15.invigilate   [ɪnˈvɪdʒɪleɪt]

 [verb] to invigilate an exam. "to watch people while they are taking an exam to make sure that they have everything they need, that they keep to the rules, etc."